ASL

 Airport Gallery

-The Burlington International Airport features Vermont artists from BCA's External Exhibitions program, with rotating exhibits in the south end of the 2nd-floor Skywalk (before security) and the North Concourse (after security).
-The Skywalk exhibits run through December 2023, and the North Concourse exhibits run through March 2024.
+The Patrick Leahy BTV International Airport features Vermont artists in rotating exhibits at the south end of the 2nd-floor Skywalk (before security) and the North Concourse (after security).
+The current exhibits run through September 2024.

 Current Exhibition (expand/collapse)